MoritzMaxeiner/contribute-public-license/README.md

-# The Contribute Public License
+# The Contribution Public License

 CPL is a public `LICENSE` for open software that requires users who make changes to your software to share their changes back with the community.